lorenzobabini/Tesseract-GUI-to-create-training-data/README.md

 ATTENTION: despite the original project I forked, this new version does not cover the entire traninig process (which has to be completed in a Linux environmente following Tesstrain indications) but its sole purpose is to create couple of labeled data (.gt.text and .tif files) as as now prescribed by Tesstrain.

+Another difference is that this code accepts image files as input and not pdf files.

 ## Requirements

 `requirements.txt` contains the Python dependencies needed to run the script.